alexleboucher/docker-express-postgres-boilerplate/README.md

 The main goal of this boilerplate is to setup an Express REST API and add common features like Docker containerization, database connection, authentication with session, error handling, etc.

-Try it out and give me your opinion on what you would like to see integrated.
+Try it out and give me your opinion on what you would like to see integrated!

 ---